aejmcclelland/recipe-app/README.md

 - **User Authentication**: Allow users to sign in and submit their own recipes.
 - **Recipe Ratings**: Enable users to rate and like recipes.
-- **Cloudinary Image Storage**: Store images using Cloudinary for optimized loading and management.

 ## License